Rexios80/fast_ui/fast_ui/README.md

 What fast_ui is not:
 - Magic
 - An excuse to write bad code
+- A custom implementation of existing Flutter functionality

 ## Getting started
 There are two options to use fast_ui: